rafaelbiriba/ORB-osx-rsync-backup/README.md

-# osx-rsync-backup
+# OSX Rsync Backup (ORB)

-RSync script for backup the entire osx disk.
+ORB is a RSync script for backup your entire osx disk.

 You can boot from your backup disk with a proper bootloader.